Programme | 5-6 may 2026

 Linda Olofsson, Director, Swedish Electromobility Centre

-Anna Larsson, Director Energy Conversion at Electrification and Reliability, Safety and Transport, RISE Research Institutes of Sweden
+Anna Larsson, Director Electromobility at Mobility and Systems, DigitalSystems, RISE Research Institutes of Sweden

 Panelists: